DanSan23/NYC-Taxi-Homework2-ADM-2018/README.md

 # NYC-Taxi-Homework2-ADM-2018
-The following scripts allows to analyze different aspects of the dataset belonging to the new york taxis; specifically, we will answer 5 **research questions**:
+The following scripts allows to analyze different aspects of the dataset belonging to the new york taxis; specifically, we will answer 5 **research questions(RQ)**:

 * 1)In what period of the year Taxis are used more?